 One of the reasons most people run into debt is because they do not know how to manage their expenses.
 To become debt-free, you’ll need to be in control of your personal finance and the best way to achieve this is by budgeting.
 Live within a budget and cut off the excesses in your expenses.

-Becoming debt-free can be a difficult task but by practicing these habits and being disciplined, you will achieve it in no time!
+Becoming debt-free can be a difficult task but by practising these habits and being disciplined, you will achieve it in no time!